JavaScript arrays are used to store multiple values in a single variable.

 // Here cars[0] is "Toyota"

-You can learn more about Block Scope in the chapter: JavaScript Scope.
+Block Scope in the chapter: JavaScript Scope.

 Redeclaring Arrays

-Redeclaring an array declared with var is allowed anywhere in a program:
+allowed anywhere in a program:

 Example

-var cars = ["Volvo""BMW"]; // Allowed
+var cars = ["Volvo", "BMW"]; // Allowed

-var cars = ["Toyota""BMW"]; // Allowed
+var cars = ["Toyota", "BMW"]; // Allowed

-cars = ["Volvo""Saab"]; // Allowed
+cars = ["Volvo", "Saab"]; //

-Redeclaring or reassigning an array to const, in the same scope, or in the same block, is not allowed:
+an array to const, in the same scope, or in

 Example

-var cars = ["Volvo""BMW"]; // Allowed
+var cars = ["Volvo", "BMW"];

-const cars = ["Volvo""BMW"]; // Not allowed
+// Not allowed

 {

-var cars = ["Volvo""BMW"]; // Allowed
+var cars = ["Volvo", "BMW"]; // Allowed

-const cars = ["Volvo""BMW"]; // Not allowed
+const cars = ["Volvo", "BMW"]; // Not allowed

 }

-Redeclaring or reassigning an existing const array, in the same scope, or in the same block, is not allowed:
+scope, or in the same block, is not allowed:

 Example

-const cars = ["Volvo""BMW"]; // Allowed
+const cars = ["Volvo", "BMW"]; // Allowed

-const cars = ["Volvo""BMW"]; // Not allowed
+// Not allowed

-var cars = ["Volvo""BMW"]; // Not allowed
+// Not allowed

-cars = ["Volvo""BMW"]; // Not allowed
+// Not allowed

 {

-const cars = ["Volvo""BMW"]; // Allowed
+const cars = ["Volvo", "BMW"]; //

-const cars = ["Volvo""BMW"]; // Not allowed
+const cars = ["Volvo", "BMW"]; // Not allowed

-var cars = ["Volvo""BMW"]; // Not allowed
+var cars = ["Volvo", "BMW"]; // Not allowed

-cars = ["Volvo""BMW"]; // Not allowed
+cars = ["Volvo", "BMW"]; // Not allowed

 }

-Redeclaring an array with const, in another scope, or in another block, is allowed:
+with const, in another scope, or in

 Example

-const cars = ["Volvo""BMW"]; // Allowed
+const cars = ["Volvo", "BMW"];

 {

-const cars = ["Volvo""BMW"]; // Allowed
+const cars = ["Volvo", "BMW"]; // Allowed

 }